 However, when I’m clear on my end objective, everything becomes very simple.
 I always start off every decision making process by evaluating them against my objective.
 Do the advertisements correspond to the theme of personal development?
 Is the software in line with personal productivity?
 Do the other webmasters’ sites themes have an overlap with personal development?

 If the answer to any of these questions is a ‘No’, I will turn down the request, without need for further thought.
 Sure, it may give me more money.
 Sure, it may give me more traffic.
 But the primary objective must always be met before anything else should be considered.

 Some of you may be quick to point out that without earning money, I cannot sustain this blog forever.
-That’s entirely true – and this makes earning a secondary objective that is necessary in order to achieve my end objective.
-Earning money will thus be the activity goal that is needed to achieve my objective goal of helping others achieve their highest potential; i.e. it is the means to my end.
+That’s very true — and this makes earning money a secondary objective that is necessary to achieve my end objective.
+Earning money is thus a goal that is needed to achieve my end goal of helping others achieve their highest potential, meaning it is the means to my end.

 Seeking a new job